xrdocs/8000/_tutorials/8000-software-xr7-giso.md

 By default, gisobuild.py generates 2 x files:

-- A golden ISO file.
+- A golden ISO file (.iso).
 This can be used to patch, upgrade or PXE boot the Cisco 8000 router.
-- A compressed boot image.
+- A compressed boot image (.zip).
 This can be used to USB boot the Cisco 8000 router.
 Refer Cisco 8000 USB boot procedure [article](https://xrdocs.io/8000/tutorials/8000-software-xr7-usb-boot/).

 If not needed, bootable USB image creation can be skipped with --skip-usb-image argument.